kostasx/JavaScript/Week1/MAKEME.md

 >[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week1/README.md) you find the readings you have to complete before the second lecture.

-We covered a bit of command line usage in the first class and got a program running which is great.
-If you need a refresher for the command line please have a look here: https://github.com/SocialHackersCodeSchool/CommandLine

 ## Before you start with the homework:

 1. Watch: [What is programming](https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro) Just watch the 2 min video, you do not have to do the entire JavaScript course (It could be useful later on though).